 Knit flowers make great embellishments for clothes and accessories.
-Learn a few simple ways to make them and doll up a boring shift or dress.
+Learn a few simple ways to make them and doll up a boring dress.
 Knitted flowers can also be the centrepiece.
 A sunflower or a couple of daisies that will never wilt.

 Here are some knitted flowers free patterns.